jsalinasf/cheat_sheets/kubernetesCommands.md

     kubectl apply -f deployment-definition.yml

-2. If the definition file is not available or in case you DO NOT WANT to update the definition file, you can use
+1. If the definition file is not available or in case you DO NOT WANT to update the definition file, you can use

     kubectl set image deploy/mydeploymentname mycontainername=nging=1.16-alpine-perl

+*Pay attention, you need to use the container name in the last command

 ### Rollout Status Deployment